ACCEPTING CASES NATIONWIDE

 If you were diagnosed with Gastroparesis, Stomach Paralysis, Ileus, or Gastric Intestinal Obstruction during treatment or within 30 days of using the drug. related to the use of Ozempic or Wegovy, you might be entitled to compensation for your injuries.
 An Ozempic lawyer can help you understand your rights and determine whether you meet the criteria necessary to take legal action.

-An Ozempic lawyer can by:
+An Ozempic lawyer can help you by:

 • Offering a free case review to verify lawsuit eligibility;

-• Handle settlement negotiations; and
+• Handling settlement negotiations; and

 It is essential that you consult with a lawyer as early in the process as possible.
 During your meeting, you need to supply the attorney with all of your health information and supporting documentation related to your claim.